tlouarn/tlouarn.github.io/_posts/2021-06-05-rsa-encryption-explained.md

 decrypted_msg = [i ** d % n for i in encrypted_msg]
 decrypted_msg = ''.join(chr(i) for i in decrypted_msg)
 assert msg == decrypted_msg
 ```

 The key idea is that e×d≡1(modϕ(n))e×d≡1(modϕ(n)) ensures that encryption and decryption are inverse operations.
 This is why raising the ciphertext CC to the power of dd (using the private key) recovers the original plaintext message MM.
 This key property is the foundation for RSA to work.
 It ensures that encryption and decryption can undo each other.

-security is that even if someone knows n, it can't easily find p and q

-what is hard is to compute phi(n).
-It is trivial if we know p and q, but not trivial if we don't know them.

 How many prime numbers do we know
 Prime estimate